-Communicate with the instructor about any problems related to the course and your ability to complete the assignments and understand the material.
-If a problem arises, please e-mail or call your instructor as soon as possible.
-Please use the CANVAS email for correspondence.
+Communicate with me about any problems related to the course and your ability to complete the assignments and understand the material.
+If a problem arises, please email or call me as soon as possible.
+Please use the CANVAS email to communicate with me.

-During the week the instructor will respond to phone calls or e-mails within 24 hours.
-During weekends, the response to phone calls or e-mails are within 48 hours.
-The instructor may deviate from this plan due to illness, being out of town, or attending a conference, etc.
+During the week I will respond to phone calls or e-mails within 24 hours.
+During weekends I will respond to phone calls or e-mails within 48 hours.
+I may deviate from this plan due to illness, being out of town, or attending a conference, etc.).

-Grades will be posted two days after you turn in an assignment during the week and three days during the weekend.
+Grades will be posted two to five days after you turn in an assignment during the week and three days during the weekend.
 All grades will be posted on Canvas.
 Keep in touch and ask for help.